OpenOverlayRouter/oor/README.md

 To install LISPmob on your device, you require root access and Android version 2.3.6 or higher.
 You can download a precompiled APK package file from the LISPmob website or compile it yourself following the instructions of the README.android.md file.
-You can also obtain the oficial package of LISPmob in Google Play.
+You can also obtain the official package of LISPmob in Google Play.

-LISPmob Android application allows you to start and stop lispd daemon and edit the most important parameters of the configuration file.
-To access to the full list of features you have to edit manually the configuration file located in /sdcard/lispd.conf.
+The LISPmob Android application allows you to start and stop the lispd daemon and edit the most important parameters of the configuration file.
+To access to the full list of features you have to manually edit the configuration file located in /sdcard/lispd.conf.
 Manually edited parameters not present in the configuration form will be overwritten when using the application configuration editor.